Bond-009/OpenWeather.Net/README.md

 # OpenWeather.Net
-An unofficial API wrapper for the OpenWeatherMap API
+An unofficial .NET wrapper for the OpenWeatherMap API